 Breeding

-In the wild Otocinclus vittatus are prolific breeders and will breed in large groups.
-This can easily be replicated in the aquarium, for the breeding tank add plants that they can deposit their eggs upon and they will do the rest.
-The eggs are attached to the leaves of the plants and after a few days the fry will emerge.
-The parent fish do not eat the eggs so can be left in the aquarium and once free swimming the fry can be raised on Infusoria.
+In their natural habitat, Otocinclus vittatus are prolific breeders, often reproducing in large groups.
+This behavior can be easily replicated in an aquarium setting.
+To encourage breeding, provide the breeding tank with plenty of plants where the fish can deposit their eggs.
+The eggs will be attached to the plant leaves, and after a few days, the fry will hatch.
+The adult fish do not pose a threat to the eggs, so they can be left in the aquarium.
+Once the fry become free-swimming, they can be fed with Infusoria to ensure proper growth and development.

 Did you know?